microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 - **Application Proxy (app-prox)**

-This endpoint is used to access applications deployed in the Application Pool.
+This endpoint, using a REST interface, is used to access applications deployed in the Application Pool.
 You can read more about using this endpoint at https://docs.microsoft.com/en-us/sql/big-data-cluster/big-data-cluster-consume-apps?view=sql-server-ver15.

 You will learn in the next Module how to connect to the SQL Server Master Instance and submit queries for data virtualization.